 Since 2004, the Child and Teen Consumption (CTC) conference has convened biannually to address the issues, theories, research methods and practices of children and teens in relation to the consumer cultures they inhabit and co-construct.
 Previously held in Scandinavia, France, Italy and Scotland, CTC 2020 is being hosted by the Department of Childhood Studies at Rutgers University in Camden, NJ, just across the Delaware River from Philadelphia, PA, USA.
 CTC brings scholars, practitioners and industry members together to investigate the variety of ways that commercial goods, media and new marketing technologies impact the lives of young people.
 The conference strives to incite dialogue and debate to yield new insights regarding the complex interactions between child and teen consumption practices, youth industries, government bodies and social action.

 Dr. Helle Strandgaard Jensen, Aarhus University, Denmark

 Dr. Fikile Nxumalo, University of Toronto, Canada

-Deadline to submit an Abstract is November 5, 2019.
+Deadline to submit an Abstract has been extended to December 4, 2019.